pdo9141/EntityFramework6Demo/ReadMe.txt

 	c) Select Code First from database option and follow steps

 11) For performance reasons, in disconnect apps like mvc, use the asnotracking method to save ef from tracking entities

+12) To use DB scripts to deploy, use the command Update-Database -Script -SourceMigration: $InitialDatabase